-Note: When you get a permit, you must read and follow the conditions of that permit.
+Note: When you get a permit, it's important to read and follow the conditions of that permit.

 Prohibited fire seasons

 When the fire danger reaches higher levels, we need to stop people from lighting fires that may escape.
 Fire behaviour during these conditions makes fires very difficult and dangerous to contain, control and extinguish.